Cray-HPE/docs-csm/install/configure_mellanox_spine_switch.md

 OSPF is a dynamic routing protocol used to exchange routes.
 It provides reachability from the MTN networks to NMN/Kubernetes networks.
-The router-id used here is the NMN IP address.
-(VLAN 2 IP)
+The router-id used here is the NMN IP address (VLAN 2 IP).

 1. Configure OSPF.